Top 50 HTML Interview Questions and Answers

 HTMLXHTML

-HTML is more forgiving of its syntax where shorthand notations are allowed.XHTML follows strict XML rules, where all elements need to be nested and closed properly.
+HTML is more forgiving with syntax, allowing shorthand notations.XHTML follows strict XML rules, requiring all elements to be properly nested and closed.

 33. How do you embed audio and video in HTML?

-• Audio-To embed audio in HTML, use <audio> element with the 'src' attribute that will specify the audio file and optional controls.
+• Audio: To embed audio in HTML, use the <audio> element with the src attribute to specify the audio file.
+You can also include optional controls like play, pause, and volume.

 <source src="audio.mp3" type="audio/mpeg">